-Boat rentals will be available at the refreshment stand on weekends only beginning April 14.
-Starting Memorial Day, the concession will be open on weekdays as well.
-Please contact the park for more information.Posted on: Tuesday, March 27, 2018 - 10:25am
+Boat rentals will remain available at the refreshment stand on weekends only until the end of October, but the beach and swimming area will be closed after Labor Day.
+Please contact the park for more information.Posted on: Monday, July 30, 2018

 Get plant and animal checklists at the park office.

 More than 704 species of mountain flora are found in the park.
 The most abundant plants are rhododendron, azalea, galax, mountain laurel and a wide variety of ferns.
 The majority of the park is forested by oak and pine, but in moist locations hemlock provides a canopy.
 Hanging Rock is one of the few places where Canadian and Carolina hemlock grow side by side.

 In the highest elevations of the park, much bare rock is exposed.
 Mosses and lichens, the pioneers of mountain forests, have invaded portions of this bare rock, beginning the process of succession.
 As the underlying rock weathers and cracks, soil gradually fills the small crevices and flowering plants take hold.
 Such wildflowers include pink lady's slipper, turkey-beard, bird-foot violet and fire pink.
 Over thousands or even millions of years, with adequate amounts of water, these plant communities may become even more diverse and forests will creep uphill, ultimately covering the mountain.